GREYXXX/PSO-GBDT/README.md

 ## CITS4002 Research Project : Gradient Boosting Decision Tree Training with Swarm Intelligence

 ### Project Goal
-Develop a robust framework to integrate swarm intelligence algorithms to train the GBDT model.
+Developing a robust framework to integrate the PSO algorithm to train the GBDT model.

-Train multiple models using swarm intelligence and state-of-art GBDT implementations.

-Conduct experiments to compare the predictive results under the fair settings of hyper-parameters.
+Conducting experiments to compare the predictive performance with the state-of-art GBDT implementations.